OfficeDev/office-js-docs-pr/docs/outlook/get-set-or-add-recipients.md

     }
 });

-// Add the specified recipients as required attendees of the appointment. function addAttendees() {
+// Adds the specified recipients as required attendees of the appointment. function addAttendees() {
     if (item.itemType === Office.MailboxEnums.ItemType.Appointment) {
         item.requiredAttendees.addAsync(